1. Home

 Nowadays, it's a much broader term: most SUVs these days don't have four-wheel drive in order to reduce running costs, and most are used as family cars rather than rugged workhorses.
 We usually consider the best SUVs to be fairly big cars – often with seven seats – while smaller SUVs like the Volkswagen T-Roc are sometimes referred to as a 'crossover' vehicle.

 While the SUV market is a diverse one, the best SUVs featured here have some key factors in common.
 They all boast MPV-like practicality, high-up seating positions and big boots.
 Some are four-wheel drive, some are two-wheel drive, while many are available with a range of petrol, diesel and hybrid engines.
-You'll even find one or two fully electric SUVs in this list.
+You'll even find a handful of fully electric SUVs in this list.

 If you're ready to buy, we've got over 30,000 Used SUV Cars for Sale, while if you want more choice, we have over 80,000 Used Cars for Sale.
 If you're looking to save money, check out our guide to the Best Car Deals.
 If you're looking to finance a new car, check out our guide to the Best PCP Car Deals.